boldsuck/haveno-reto-docs/docs/the-project/account_limits.md

 Top offers won't get you signed.
 Bottom offers will get you signed.
 ///

-In the image above, the offer on top does not have a check mark, but the offer on the bottom does.
-And it's a valid size (i.e., between 0.1 XMR and 3 XMR), so taking that offer and successfully completing the trade will result in a signed account.
+In the image above, the offers on top do not have a check mark, but the offers on the bottom do.
+And it's a valid size (i.e. between 0.1 XMR and 3 XMR), so taking that offer and successfully completing the trade will result in a signed account.

 You can see your payment account's limits and signing status at <br>
 `Accounts` > `Traditional Currency Accounts` Pick an account and look toward the bottom: